Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis

-which differs from the ensemble-averaged version implied earlier.
-In such a domain, we assume a periodic structure for the flow-field with no imposed mean velocity.
+which differs from the pure ensemble-averaged version also considered by Reynolds-averaging.
+In this periodic domain, we assume a periodic structure for the flow-field with no imposed mean velocity.
 Therefore, $u(x,y) = \overline{u} + u' = U_0 sin(ky)$, where $k = 2\pi/L_2$.
-At $x = -L1/2$ and $x = L_1/2$, the two domain boundaries, we prescribe Dirichlet conditions for the scalar concentrations, as pictured in Figure (\ref{fig:cartoon}).
+At $x = -L_1/2$ and $x = L_1/2$, the two domain boundaries, we prescribe Dirichlet conditions for the scalar concentrations, as pictured in Figure (\ref{fig:cartoon}).

-In addition, we consider a reaction of the form $C_1 + C_2 \rightarrow C_3$, which is considered irreversible and fully activated, but is driven by a finite rate law of mass action.
-While simpler than a three-dimensional fully turbulent flow with reacting scalars, this model problem captures the essential competing physics of mixing, transport, and reactions that govern mean scalar concentrations in the more realistic case.
-However, we can now formulate nonlocal closures with interpretable forms in this sandbox context.
+In addition, we consider a reaction of the form $C_1 + C_2 \rightarrow C_3$, which is irreversible and fully activated, but is driven by a finite rate law of mass action.
+This full setup is simpler than a three-dimensional fully turbulent flow with a complex mechanism of reacting scalars, but this model problem nonetheless captures the essential competing physics of mixing, transport, and reactions that govern mean scalar concentrations in the more realistic case.
+As such, we can now formulate nonlocal closures with interpretable forms in this sandbox context.

-In particular, past work in \cite{shende_2021} and work on a similar problem in \cite{mani_2021} has shown that this setup allows for the formulation of solutions that translate directly from a laminar flow topology to a turbulent context, so we can be reasonably confident in the utility of these simplifications.
+In particular, past work in \cite{shende_2022} and work on a similar non-reactive problem in \cite{mani_2021} has shown that this setup allows for the formulation of solutions that translate directly from a laminar flow topology to a turbulent context, so we can be reasonably confident in the utility of these simplifications.